Montimage/mmt-security/readme.md

    - `UPDATE_RULES`: this module allows to add or remove rules at runtime.
 This is enabled by default.
 To disable this, e.g., in the case we do not need this feature: `MODULE_NAME=0`

 - compile mmt-security to get .deb file in order to re-distribute its binary: `make deb`
-   You will get a .deb file, e.g., `mmt-security_1.0.1_8d5d7ea_Linux_x86_64.deb`, containing everything mmt-security need in order to be able to execute on a new machine.
+   You will get a .deb file, e.g., `mmt-security_1.0.1_8d5d7ea_Linux_x86_64.deb`, containing everything mmt-security needs in order to be able to execute on a fresh machine.
    To install this deb file on a new debian-based machine, use: `sudo dpkg -i file_name.deb`

 - install mmt-security on the current machine: `make install`